phpmd/phpmd/.github/1_Bug.md

 * [ ] I have added every step to reproduce the bug.
 * [ ] If possible I added relevant code examples.
 * [ ] This issue is about 1 bug and nothing more.
 * [ ] The issue has a descriptive title.
-(Example json render failed on windows for filenames with space.)
+For example:  "JSON rendering failed on Windows for filenames with space".